Blinorot/blinorot.github.io/_projects/teaching_workshops.md

 Since 2016, [LauzHack](https://lauzhack.com/) has organized hackathons at EPFL in Lausanne, Switzerland.
 We also organize tech talks during the school year.

 I joined the team in May 2024.
 I enhanced our [Python-Dev-Tips](https://github.com/ebezzam/python-dev-tips) workshop by adding more information about [Hydra](https://hydra.cc/docs/intro/)-based configuration.
-This Fall, I gave a workshop about the development of an [intelligent voice assistant](https://github.com/Blinorot/AudioBot) using LLMs and ASR/TTS models.
+In Fall 2024, I gave a workshop about the development of an [intelligent voice assistant](https://github.com/Blinorot/AudioBot) using LLMs and ASR/TTS models.

 I also provide assistance with the organization of other workshops, record them and upload on YouTube.